|Fastest Growing Market:||Asia Pacific|

 Livestock diseases are contributing to a set of problems within livestock production systems.
 These problems include productivity losses, uncertain food security, and loss of income, among others, which are adversely affecting human health.
 Livestock disease management can reduce disease through the vaccination of animals.
 Foot-and-mouth disease (FMD) is highly contagious among cloven-hoofed animals, like cattle, swine, sheep, and goats, as well as many species of wild animals.
 Thus, increasing incidences of livestock diseases are the major factors driving the growth of the veterinary vaccines market, as these diseases can be eradicated with the periodic use of vaccines for animals.

-Other factors, which are driving the veterinary vaccines market growth, are rising incidence of zoonotic diseases and initiatives taken by government agencies, animal associations, and leading players.
+Other factors, which are driving the veterinary vaccines market growth, are the rising incidence of zoonotic diseases and initiatives taken by government agencies, animal associations, and leading players.

 Scope of the Report